 And then it hits me.
 I don’t care if Marco spills a few drops of water on my seat, but I sure as hell care if he is leaking feral ass juice laced with cocaine into my seats.
 “I would have to burn this car to the ground,” I thought to myself.
 Please don’t be ass juice stained into my seats.
 Please.
 Please.
 Please.

-“Hey you should come out with me and the boys tonight!” says Marco.
+“Hey you should come out with me and the boys tonight!”
+Marco said.
 “Yeah, you should definitely come out tonight!”
-He says again with more conviction.
+He said again with more conviction.

-I politely decline his offer as I pull up to Redfern station.
-Marco insists on a handshake and a fist pump before he tells me he loves me and leaves my car.
+I politely declined his offer as I pulled up to Redfern station.
+Marco insisted on a handshake and a fist pump before he told me he loves me, before leaving my car.
 Thankfully, he didn’t leave a puddle on my seat.
 I will definitely be buying some car seat covers before I venture out on another crazy Saturday night.